-There was a time in my life when I avoided dessert because I believed, “the guilt just wasn’t worth the bite.”
-My food guilt was so severe that thoughts about eating say, a standard bag of M&Ms, consumed me for DAYS after eating them.
+There was a time when I avoided dessert because I believed, “the guilt just wasn’t worth the bite.”
+My food guilt was so severe that thoughts about eating say, a standard bag of M&Ms, consumed me for DAYS.
 And while this mental parade of guilt was exhausting, it always made its way into my brain, especially after another bout of “failed willpower” from an otherwise “clean” diet.
 But in my pursuit away from restrictive eating behaviors I overcame this food guilt, and today, I’m going to teach you how to do the same.

 What Is Food Guilt?

-But it’s not your willpower that fails.
-In fact, willpower is nothing more than diet culture’s excuse for the reason why diets don’t work.
-A previous study demonstrates that those who associate indulgent foods with guilt are more likely to feel less “in control” over such foods when under stress.
+But here’s a spoiler: it’s not your willpower that fails.
+In fact, a previous study demonstrates that those who associate indulgent foods with guilt are more likely to feel less “in control” over such foods when under stress.
+So willpower is nothing more than diet culture’s excuse for the reason why diets don’t work— designed to shift the blame from the diet to the dieter.
 And while food guilt might not pose major restraints on everyone, studies show that even the mere thought of indulgent food can spark guilt in those with restrictive eating habits.
 This is because, to those struggling with disordered eating, “forbidden foods” hold a heightened sense of excitement.

 Dancers Need to Stop Feeling Guilty About What They Eat